max-arnold/markdown-tweetable/README.md

 Copyright 2014 [Max Arnold](http://ar0.me/blog/en/), all rights reserved.

-This software is released under the BSD License.
+This software is released under the MIT License.